LandSciTech/CaribouDemographyBasicApp/inst/app_text/glossary_en.md

   observed during aerial surveys typically conducted ~ 9 months after calving so this includes both male and female calves that survived most of their first year of life.

+- **% Difference:** The percentage difference in demographic rates in the alternative scenario compared to the current scenario.
+Calculated as the alternative scenario rate minus the current rate and divided by the current rate, multiplied by 100.

 - **% Female mortality:** The estimated percentage of adult females that die each year on average.
   Calculated as 100 minus % female survival.